mmbman/Katagiri/fundamentals.md

 Topics covered include the deeper meanings of the terms *zazen* (“sitting meditation”), *sanzen* (often translated as “practice”), *shikantaza* (“wholehearted sitting”),  *śūnyatā* or *kū* (“*emptiness*”), *shinjin datsuraku* (“dropping off body and mind”), *zenki* (“the whole works”), *compassion*, and *faith*.

 The talk “Introduction to Buddhism” actually concerns the meaning of the term *faith* in Buddhism.
-The word might be problematic for some, but *faith* is also fundamental in both Dogen and Katagiri’s teaching, so it’s important to understand what it means in the context of Zen.
+The word may be problematic for some, but *faith* is fundamental in both Dogen and Katagiri’s teaching, so it’s important to understand what it means in the context of Zen.

 ---

 ##### [Dogen: Four Points](1987-01-10-Dogen-Four-Points)

 Katagiri Roshi explains Zen Master Dogen’s teaching in terms of four points: *realization of impermanence*, *shikantaza*, *liberation in action*, and *the whole works*.
-This short talk focuses on *realization of impermanence* and the meaning of *shikantaza*, or *zazen* as *practice*.
+This short talk focuses on *realization of impermanence* and the meaning of *shikantaza*, or *zazen* as practice.

 ---